 Welcome to UAF!

-We're ready for you!
 Let us know whether you'd like to accept your admission, postpone it or if you'll be unable to attend.

 Check the academic calendar for important dates and deadlines.
 We recommend that you pay close attention to add/drop and withdrawal deadlines each semester.